 659A.820 Complaints.
-(1) As used in this section, for purposes of a complaint alleging an unlawful practice under ORS 659A.145 or 659A.421 or discrimination under federal housing law, "aggrieved person" includes a person who believes that the person:
+(1) As used in this section, for purposes of a complaint alleging an unlawful practice under ORS 659A.145 or 659A.421 or discrimination under federal housing law, "person claiming to be aggrieved by an unlawful practice" includes, but is not limited to, a person who believes that the person:

-(a) Has been injured by an unlawful practice or discriminatory housing practice; or
+(a) Has been injured by an unlawful practice under ORS 659A.145 or 659A.421 or a discriminatory housing practice; or

-(b) Will be injured by an unlawful practice or discriminatory housing practice that is about to occur.
+(b) Will be injured by an unlawful practice under ORS 659A.145 or 659A.421 or a discriminatory housing practice that is about to occur.

-(2) Any person claiming to be aggrieved by an alleged unlawful practice may file with the Commissioner of the Bureau of Labor and Industries a verified written complaint that states the name and address of the person alleged to have committed the unlawful practice.
+(2) Any person claiming to be aggrieved by an unlawful practice may file with the Commissioner of the Bureau of Labor and Industries a verified written complaint that states the name and address of the person alleged to have committed the unlawful practice.
 The complaint must be signed by the complainant.
 The complaint must set forth the acts or omissions alleged to be an unlawful practice.
 The complainant may be required to set forth in the complaint such other information as the commissioner may require.
-Except as provided in ORS 654.062, a complaint under this section must be filed no later than one year after the alleged unlawful practice.
+Except as provided in subsection (3) of this section or ORS 654.062, a complaint under this section must be filed no later than one year after the alleged unlawful practice.